DrunkCodes/Yelp-Lead-Gen/README.md

 • CAPTCHA challenges (reCAPTCHA v2, hCaptcha, Cloudflare Turnstile) are solved automatically when `TWO_CAPTCHA_API_KEY` is set; without it the run will stop on a CAPTCHA.
 • Email discovery depends on public availability; corporate sites that hide emails behind forms will return `null` (the actor now crawls contact pages, JSON-LD and script tags to maximise coverage).
 • The actor intentionally ignores robots.txt, following the user’s instruction—ensure you have the right to scrape the target site.
+• Navigation now retries up to **5** times with exponential back-off to reduce transient failures.

 Happy scraping! ✨